thefrontside/frontside.com/src/blog/2021-08-04-interactors-design-systems.md

 ---
 templateKey: blog-post
 title: >-
-  Interactors: the design systems testing ally
+  BigTest Interactors: the design systems testing ally
 date: 2021-08-04T05:00:00.000Z
-author: Charles Lowell, Taras Mankovski, Jeffrey Cherewaty
+author: Charles Lowell, Jeffrey Cherewaty
 description: >-
   Components from a design system make building UIs easy.
 It should be just as easy to test them.
 Interactors enable more robust tests for component-based UIs, and improve component libraries' maintainability.
 tags: